Skip to Content

 Description

-Crispy store-bought tostada shells and canned refried beans make this chorizo tostada recipe a total cinch!
-Quick, delicious and oh-so-good.
+Crispy store-bought tostada shells and canned refried beans make this flexible, quick, easy tostada recipe a total cinch!

 Ingredients